What You Need to Know About Removal of Pelvic Adhesions

 Genetic factors make some patients more prone to form adhesions than others.
 Two patients may have the same surgery and complications, but one may form severe adhesions and the other no adhesions at all.

-Although the American Medical Association and other leading medical societies have issued statements discouraging robotic GYN surgery techniques due to dramatically higher costs to patients without any medical advantages, robotics continue to be used in GYN surgeries.
-This is because robotic procedures “enable” an OB-GYN not well trained in laparoscopic GYN surgical techniques to complete a GYN surgery through a “minimally invasive” approach.
+Although the American Medical Association and other leading medical societies have issued statements discouraging robotic GYN surgery techniques due to dramatically higher costs to patients without any medical advantages, robotic methods continue to be used in GYN surgeries.
+This is because robotic procedures “enable” an OBGYN not well trained in laparoscopic GYN surgical techniques to complete a GYN surgery through a “minimally invasive” approach.
 This is why women need to ask if robotics will be used during a GYN surgery and to seek a specially trained surgeon able to perform the latest minimally invasive surgical techniques.

 BOOK A CONSULTATION

-GYN surgical specialists can often see women sooner because they are focused entirely on surgery.
-Each patient gets detailed, in depth attention from Dr. Natalya Danilyants and Dr. Paul J. MacKoul.
-This personalized care helps patients understand their condition and the recommended treatment so that they can have confidence from the very start.
-Our surgeons have performed over 20,000 GYN procedures and are constantly finding better ways to improve outcomes for patients.
+GYN surgical specialists can often see women sooner than a standard OBGYN because they are focused entirely on surgery.
+Each patient gets detailed, in-depth attention from Dr. Natalya Danilyants and Dr. Paul J. MacKoul.
+This personalized care helps patients understand their condition and the recommended treatment so they can have confidence from the very start.
+Our surgeons have performed over 25,000 GYN procedures and are constantly finding ways to improve outcomes for patients.

 CIGC TRAVEL PROGRAM

-Learn more in our travel program.
+Learn more about our travel program.